Centers for Medicare & Medicaid Services (CMS), HHS.

 Comment: One commenter requested clarification of the expectation for MCOs to refund money derived from the nonpayment of PPCs back to States.

-Response: We anticipate that savings gained from the application of State PPC policies to their managed care providers will, ultimately, be factored into the individual contract rates established with those providers.
+Response: We anticipate that savings gained from the application of State PPC policies to their managed care providers Start Printed Page 32829will, ultimately, be factored into the individual contract rates established with those providers.

 Comment: One commenter requested clarification that the amendments to § 434.6 do not apply to MCOs, and further, that the MCO contracts with providers will not have to require providers to report PPCs associated with claims to the MCOs.